verbelco/cruddiy/README.md

 - [x] Advanced searching (remember search parameters) (Mail 8 mei van Klaas).
 - [x] Advanced Ordering.
 - [x] Split files into folder of the table name.
-- [ ] Extend the generation form with a large table, allowing for more options.
 - [ ] After editing, return to the record on the index.
 (Mail 9 mei van Klaas).
 - [x] Update bootstrap to the newest version.
 - [x] Multiple ordering displayed with 1st column, 2nd column.